kiranraoboinapally/java-web-dev-practice/README.md

 ## Additional Information

 - **File Names**: Each problem has an associated Java file for the solution.
 For example, `arrayTransformation.java` corresponds to the solution for the 10th problem.

 - **Test Cases**: For each problem, test cases are provided to help validate the solution and understand the expected behavior.
 These test cases will allow you to check the correctness of your implementation and ensure that edge cases are handled properly.

 - **Implementation Notes**: Some problems may require specific handling, such as boundary conditions or edge cases.
 These details have been included in the respective test cases, so be sure to review them for a better understanding of how to tackle different situations.

-- **Questions List**: All the questions/problems are listed in a `ques.md` file located inside the `java/` folder.
-You can refer to this file for a complete list of problems available in this repository.
-This will help you easily identify which programs you want to work on.

 Feel free to refer to the respective Java files for the implementation of each problem.
 If any problem requires additional clarification or modification, don't hesitate to ask for help.